KitsunebiGames/objective-d/README.md

 # Objective-D

-Objective-D provides essential bindings to Objective-C APIs.
+Objective-D provides essential bindings to Objective-C's Runtime API as well as as the Foundation framework.

 ## NOTE